 This is story I republish every year when Valentine day approaches.
 I am hoping one of the friends in this blog will read it and we will reconnect.
 Helen Stanbrook, I have been searching for you for years.

 About a million February’s ago I was making plans for a truly splendid Valentine’s Day.
 I had recently finished a script for a documentary film.
 I had been paid extremely well and wanted to celebrate this so romantic day in a special manner.

 I thought about the loves of my life.
 The important people in it.
 What they meant to me.
 There were several woman who were close friends but had moved to other cities.
 Theirs was always the sympathetic ear.
 The helping hand.
 The strong, stand by me attitude.
 But they were no longer in my life.
 Distance plays havoc with friendships.

-I knew that some my friends did not have “significant others” in their lives, and a one struggled with her marriage.
-I picked up the phone and ordered a dozen red roses to be sent to each friend.
+I knew that some my friends did not have “significant others” in their lives, and one friend struggled with her marriage.
+I picked up the phone and ordered a dozen red roses to be sent to each of my four friends.
 I was very specific about how they were to be delivered.
 In a long florist box tied with an enormous ribbon.
-And, they were to be delivered the day before Valentine Day’s.
+And they were to be delivered the day before Valentine Day’s.
 I wanted my friends to wake-up on that day to a room fragrant with roses.

-One evening Helen called.
+A few years later I received a call from this friend.
 She was in town briefly.
 Would I meet her for a drink at her hotel?
 I arrived early, sipped my wine watching for the friend I had not seen for years.
-A tall, drop-dead gorgeous blond woman strode into the room.
+A tall, gorgeous blond woman strode into the room.
 Heads turned.
 Admiring glances from men.
-It was Helen.
+It was my friend.

 From the bottom of my heart a happy Valentine’s day to all who read my blog.